aptise/peter_sslers/README.md

 * `/.well-known/acme-challenge` - directory
 * `/.well-known/public/whoami` - URL prints host
 * `/.well-known/admin` - admin tool IMPORTANT - THIS EXPOSES PRIVATE KEYS ON PURPOSE

+The server will respond to requests with the following header to identify it:

+    X-Peter-SSLers: production

 # Just a friendly reminder: